filipakkad/react-shiny-template/README.md

 renv::restore()
 ```

-Then you need to go to React directory inside the project
+Then you need to go to React directory inside the project (terminal):

 ``` console
 cd React